Reading view

 By: Ryan Gray

-“We expect to continue business as usual under our current operating brands,” a National Express spokesperson told School Transportation News, adding the transition should be seamless for school district customers.
+“We expect to continue business as usual under our current operating brands,” the spokesperson said at the time.
 “We will continue to deliver the high-quality, safe and reliable service that we’ve provided for more than 100 years.”

 I Squared noted that National Express has made “significant operational improvements, primarily improving driver retention and recruitment, route reinstatement, and improved contract pricing.